 Those in the retail space know that how and what customers buy has changed drastically over the past decade.
-These trends are especially relevant in light of the COVID-19 pandemic, as more than 60% of American buyers altered their shopping habits.
+These merchandising trends are especially relevant in light of the COVID-19 pandemic, as more than 60% of American buyers altered their shopping habits.

 Although restrictions have eased up significantly since then, many shoppers have found that they prefer these new habits.
 It’s crucial for small and large businesses throughout the retail industry to know what’s next.

-Here’s a look at retail market trends in 2023 and beyond.
+Here’s a look at retail market trends in 2024 and beyond.

 What Are Retail Trends and How Do You Look Out for Them?

 As a marketing manager, your main goal is to remain profitable and competitive while satisfying your customers.
-To stay on the cutting edge, you should know the retail trends that align with your brand.
+To stay on the cutting edge, you should know the current retail trends that align with your brand.
 As a result, you’ll find yourself in the best position possible.

 Below are the latest trends in retail marketing you should watch out for in the coming years.